Re50N4NC3/godot4-console-manager/README.md

 # godot4-console-manager
-Self contained console manager with custom commands and UI
+Self contained console manager with custom commands and UI.

+Allows to test and execute functions by calling them through registered names.
+Supports methods with simple arguments.

 ## Set up
 1. Copy `Console` directory anywhere in your project.
 1. Add `console_manager.gd` as a global singleton and name it `console_manager`.
-1. Attach `Console.tscn` to your main camera.
+1. Attach `Console.tscn` to any scene where you want to have a console, or also spawn it as a singleton to have console available everywhere.

 ## ConsoleUi Visual settings
 Here is the list of useful visual properties and how to set them.

+### ConsoleInput and text color
+From `ConsoleInput` node you can set up visual settings like text colors for specific message types and max history count.

-### Position
+### Anchor Position
 To change position use `Anchors Preset` property inside `PanelContainer`.

 ### Content fitting (input box movement on command execution)